 Cruise around, with good P, the control should feel precise and the quad should follow your sticks very closely.

-Try to do some sharp turns (where you use both the throttle and roll), if P is too low the quad will dip to one side (like a wobble), but when P is too high, you will get fast oscillations.
+Try to do some sharp turns (where you use both the throttle and roll), if P is too low the quad will dip to one side (like a wobble), or in the form of slow oscillation.
+When P is too high, you will get very fast oscillations.
 When P is right, you should get minimum oscillations when doing sharp turns.

 P on Pitch

 Do a split-S (where you move both the throttle and pitch sticks), and as you increase throttle to recover, pay attention to the pitch movement.
 If the quad pitches up more than it should, then P is probably too low. but if you get some fast oscillations then you need to decrease P.

 Fine tune it until you get to a point where the quad feels very responsive and nimble, making sure there is no excessive amount of vibration.
 Also listen to your motors, twitching motors are a sign of excess P gain which might not be visible in the camera.